Séamus Kennedy (hurler)

 Séamus Kennedy (born 26 June 1993) is an Irish Gaelic footballer and hurler who plays as a right wing-back for the Tipperary senior teams.

 Born in Clonmel, County Tipperary, Kennedy attended Thurles CBS in order to play at Harty Cup level and socialise with John Meaghar.
 He arrived on the inter-county scene at the age of sixteen when he first linked up with the Tipperary minor hurling in 2010 and 2011, minor football team in 2011, before later joining the under-21 hurling team from 2012 until 2014, and football team in 2013 (as captain) and 2014.
-He made his senior football debut during the 2015 championship against Waterford, scoring one point.
-Kennedy immediately became a regular member of the starting fifteen.
+He made his senior football debut during the 2015 championship against Waterford, scoring one point in a 1-24 to 0-5 win.

+Career

 At club level Kennedy is a two-time championship medal with Clonmel Commercials.
 He also plays hurling with St Mary's.

 Kennedy was added to the Tipperary senior hurling team panel during the 2016 season, and made his Championship debut on 22 May 2016 against Cork in the Munster Championship quarter-final.
-Kennedy stated at right half back in the 0-22 to 0-13 win.
+Kennedy started at right half back in the 0-22 to 0-13 win.

 On 4 September 2016, he started in the half-back line for Tipperary in his first All-Ireland Final as Tipperary defeated Kilkenny by 2-29 to 2-20, with Kennedy getting his first ever championship point in the first half.

 He followed this in the 2019 final with two points leading one former well known Tipperary hurler to comment that “he only hurls above in Croke Park.”

+In March 2024, Kennedy suffered an ACL rupture playing for Tipperary against Limerick in the 2024 National Hurling League and would be out of action for the rest of the year.

+On 20 July in the 2025 All-Ireland final, Kennedy came on as a substitute as Tipperary defeated Cork by 3-27 to 1-19 and claim a 29th All-Ireland title.